December 10, 2013

 “Wait!
 I need to talk to you!” a woman’s voice called out as I crossed the lobby following a church presentation.
 Her eyes revealed her distress, and she blurted out, “I just found out my 11-year-old daughter’s been watching online porn for months.
 What should I do?”

 Many Christians assume that they are insulated from problems such as these.
 Sadly, this mother’s situation is far from unique.
-Parents call us regularly because they’ve discovered their children’s exposure to Internet pornography.
+Parents call us regularly because they’ve discovered their children’s exposure to internet pornography.
 This is not the pornography of yesteryear; rather, the kind that exists today is a cornucopia of increasing depravity.
-The Internet offers a depth of degradation that wouldn’t have been available even in adult bookstores 20 years ago.
+The internet offers a depth of degradation that wouldn’t have been available even in adult bookstores 20 years ago.
 Tragically, I received a call from parents after catching their eight-year-old watching bestiality videos on his iPod Touch.

 Many singles, committed to chastity in their relationships with the opposite sex, succumb to the lure of porn and self-stimulation as a “less destructive” alternative to sexual temptation.
 We are now learning that this is a destructive fallacy.
 Growing numbers of singles don’t know how to move toward real members of the opposite sex because they’ve lived so long in a porn fantasy world.